ABOUT RCOT

 Resident Cavoodles

-Lewis – 11-year old male
+Lewis – 12-year old male

-Pippa – 10-year old female
+Pippa – 11-year old female

 Pippa and Lewis might get excited, bark and jump, but they are very friendly and love meeting new people.
 They love cuddles and respond well to “NO” and “Ta”.
 You’ll know they are in the office from our sign on the door, if you prefer not to say hello, just let one of our staff know.
+They have helped many of our kids build their confidence and overcome their fear of dogs.

 Reid Chester